kborekci06/kborekci06.github.io/index.md

 # Who am I: An Engineer on the Edge

 No cliffs involved, just the crossroads of healthcare and engineering, where I have built my foundation!

-My name is Kaan Borekci, and my background is in **Biomedical Engineering (B.S.)**, a discipline that sits at the intersection of physiology, pharmaceuticals, medical devices, prosthetics & orthotics, and clinical trial research.
+Hi, my name is Kaan Borekci, and my background is in **Biomedical Engineering (B.S.)**, a discipline that sits at the intersection of physiology, pharmaceuticals, medical devices, prosthetics & orthotics, and clinical trial research.
 This broad training gave me the privilege of exploring multiple domains early on in my career, with each showing me how engineering and natural systems go hand-in-hand.

 From these experiences, I discovered my passion in **medical devices and embedded systems**, where hardware meets physiology and engineering translates to the bedside.
 I pursued projects across device design, firmware, and machine learning: from a **patent-pending diaphragm control project for pediatric patients with CCHS** in collaboration with Lurie Children’s CAMP division, to developing a **machine learning pipeline designed to diagnose early motor development issues like Cerebral Palsy in infants using computer vision** at Shirley Ryan AbilityLab, Jayaraman Lab.